What Are The Hidden Ivies? Are They Right For You?

 Each Hidden Ivy has its own personality and strengths.
 If you’re looking to attend a highly prestigious college or university with an excellent reputation, you’re bound to find something for you on the list.
 Plus, this will open up opportunities for you beyond the eight Ivies.

 Prestige isn’t the only factor to consider, though.
-You should look for a school that offers your program of choice, along with the extracurricular activities that align with your interests and other qualities like size, location, and financial aid available.
+You should look for a school that offers your program of choice, along with extracurricular activities that align with your interests and other qualities, including size, location, and available financial aid.
 Our free school search tool will help you identify the best fits.

 Like the Ivies, these schools are highly selective.
 With CollegeVine’s chancing engine, you’ll learn your real odds of admission to these and other colleges and get personalized tips for improving your profile.